Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Related Work

+Several strands of research in robotics have presented algorithms that instantiate such intrinsically motivated goal exploration processes \citep{baranes2010intrinsically, rolf}, using different terminologies such as contextual policy search \citep{kupcsik2017model,queisser2016incremental}, or formulated within an evolutionary computation perspective such as Novelty Search \citep{lehman2011abandoning} or Quality Diversity \citep{cully2015robots, cully2017quality} (see next sections).
+In \citet{forestier2016modular}, the implemented modular population-based version of IMGEP was called Model Babbling.
+Several variants of Model Babbling were evaluated: Random Model Babbling is a variant where the goal space is chosen randomly and goals are chosen randomly in the goal space and Active Model Babbling one where the goal space is chosen based on the learning progress to control each object.
+Both implementations are instances of IMGEP as the goal spaces are generated autonomously from the sensory spaces and no ``expert knowledge'' has been given to the algorithm.

-In machine learning, the concept of curriculum learning \cite{bengio2009curriculum} has most often been used in the context of training neural networks to solve prediction problems.
-Many approaches have used hand-designed learning curriculum \cite{Sutskever14}, but recently it was shown how learning progress could be used to automate intrinsically motivated curriculum learning in LSTMs \cite{graves2017automated}.
-However, these approaches have not considered curriculum learning of sets of reinforcement learning problems which is central in the IMGEP framework, and assumed the pre-existence of a database with learning exemplars to sample from.
-In recent related work, \cite{matiisen2017teacher} studied how intrinsic rewards based on learning progress could also be used to automatically generate a learning curriculum with discrete sets of reinforcement learning problems, but did not consider high-dimensional modular parameterized RL problems.
-The concept of "curriculum learning" has also been called "developmental trajectories" in prior work on computational modelling of intrinsically motivated exploration \cite{oudeyer_intrinsic_2007}, and in particular on the topic of intrinsically motivated goal exploration \cite{baranes_active_2013,forestier2017unified}.
+In machine learning, the concept of curriculum learning \citep{bengio2009curriculum} has most often been used in the context of training neural networks to solve prediction problems.
+Many approaches have used hand-designed learning curriculum \citep{Sutskever14}, but recently it was shown how learning progress could be used to automate intrinsically motivated curriculum learning in LSTMs \citep{graves2017automated}.
+However, these approaches have not considered a curriculum learning of sets of reinforcement learning problems, which is central in the IMGEP framework formulated with goals as fitness functions, and assumed the pre-existence of a database with learning exemplars to sample from.
+In recent related work, \citep{matiisen2017teacher,portelas2019teacher} studied how intrinsic rewards based on learning progress could also be used to automatically generate a learning curriculum with discrete and continuous sets of reinforcement learning problems, respectively.
+In contrast to the present study, both works did not consider high-dimensional modular problem spaces.
+See \citet{portelas2020automatic} for a review of other recent curriculum learning methods applied to reinforcement learning scenarios.
+The concept of ``curriculum learning'' has also been called ``developmental trajectories'' in prior work on computational modeling of intrinsically motivated exploration \citep{oudeyer_intrinsic_2007}, and in particular on the topic of intrinsically motivated goal exploration \citep{baranes_active_2013,forestier2017unified}.